owenps/Castlemates/README.md

 Castlemates is a python script which scrapes .pgn files for chess games ending in a checkmates from castling.
 This project was largely inspired by International Chess Master [Eric Rosen](https://twitter.com/im_rosen?lang=en) and the [Chessfactory Hall Of Fame](https://github.com/mark-dev/chessfactory-hall-of-fame) by Mark-Dev.

+If you enjoy the project and wish to show your support, leaving a ⭐ on the repository would really mean a lot!

 <a href="https://lichess.org/CW7va6EJ" target="_blank"><img src="exampleCastlemate.gif" width=300></a>

 ## Data